 There are a surprisingly large number of DUI defendants who have never even seen the inside of a courtroom, other than watching television.
 For them, the entire process is a frightening blur, starting with the arrest.
 Now they are being forced to face a judge and have no idea how to prepare or what to expect.

 It is no secret; those who prepare for their drunk driving court proceedings have a substantially better chance of achieving success.
 Although facts, evidence, and a person’s criminal history are important, judges are not going to think highly of you if you step into their domain and act as though you don’t care enough about the process to bring necessary items or documentation.
 By finding out what you should bring to court for a DUI and fulfilling those requirements you are signaling to the prosecution and the judge that you are taking the process seriously, which could be key to your success.

 First Things First: A DUI Lawyer Is A Necessity

-The first thing to consider after being charged with a DUI in California is your attorney.
+The first thing to consider after being charged with a DUI in Orange County is your attorney.
 For all proceedings regarding your case, you should have a lawyer present and one who has years of experience handling drunk driving cases.
 They know the laws better than you do and can also work with the prosecution to help reduce your charges if applicable.

 Due to the specific circumstances surrounding each case, you will not be able to face DUI charges alone and expect to be successful.
 A DUI attorney will be looking at evidence such as police reports and the conduct of the officers, plus your blood alcohol level and how and when it was obtained.
 These are important elements to your case that can help assist in having your charges reduced or even dismissed.